inca/cx-site/src/main/webapp/pages/orm.md

   * `SUM`;
   * `AVG`.

+For example, following snippet will return the count of records in the `City` table:

+    lang:scala
+    (City AS "ci").map(ci => SELECT(COUNT(ci.id)).FROM(ci).unique)

 You can easily implement your own projection helper.
-For example, you use SQL `substring` function a lot and you want to be able to select substrings of your record's text fields.
+For example, if you use SQL `substring` function frequently, you can &laquo;teach&raquo; Circumflex ORM to select substrings.

 Here's the code you should place somewhere in your library (or utility singleton):

     lang:scala
     object MyOrmUtils {